-Use a fid to tuck the excess pilot chute fabric under the rim of the cap.
-Dress the pack neatly and seal the bottom pin.
-Complete the data card and your rigger's logbook.
-Be sure the ripcord handle is secure in its pocket.
+Use a fid to tuck excess pilot chute fabric under the rim of cap.
+Dress pack and seal pin furthest form the ripcord housing.
+Complete data card and your rigger's logbook.
+Be sure ripcord handle is secure in its pocket.
+Zip cushion closed and count your tools.